Patients have a free choice between any community pharmacy and a GP dispensary.

 Actions by practices that influence a patient's choice of pharmacy can undermine relationships with patients and damage trust and cooperation between healthcare professionals.
 Financial arrangements between community pharmacies and GP practices should be transparent.

-We have agreed the guidelines below with the Pharmaceutical Service Negotiating Committee to ensure proper prescription practices are followed.
+We have agreed the guidelines below with Community Pharmacy England to ensure proper prescription practices are followed.

 What to avoid when directing to pharmacies